- Specifications and Photos

 - Gaming and Audio Performance

-Many would still remember the good old days when discrete/separate sound cards and graphics cards were the norm and inbuilt sound cards were unheard off.
+Many would still remember the good old days when discrete/separate sound cards and graphics cards were the norms and inbuilt sound cards were unheard of.

 The Creative Soundblaster series were very popular then as a more premium solution.
 When integrated sound cards started to become common they used pretty poorly performing audio chips and the results were that even budget discrete sound cards offered a noticeably better performance.
 Coming to this day and age, onboard sound cards have become much better.
 So much so that budget discrete sound cards have practically vanished from stores and only mid range and premium sound cards are available.

 Creative had plenty of mid-fi and high-end audio solutions a while back with their X-Fi series which launched in 2005.
 The X-Fi series chipset was very popular and was featured in both Creative branded sound cards as well as Auzentech branded cards.
 However Creative did not update their X-Fi audio processor even as competitors like ASUS launched some interesting products with their Xonar range that had features like a built in headphone amplifier and 192 kHz support which became rather popular and sought after.
 Additionally, Windows Vista and Windows 7 rendered many of the X-Fi capabilities redundant with the disabling of EAX support in games in addition to many other changes to the redesign of the audio stack by Microsoft.